Luka Topalović

-Luka Topalović (born 23 February 2006) is a Slovenian professional footballer who plays as a midfielder for club Inter Milan U23.
+Luka Topalović (born 23 February 2006) is a Slovenian professional footballer who plays as a midfielder for club Carrarese, on loan from Inter Milan.

 In October 2023, The Guardian listed Topalović among the top 60 best young talents born in 2006 in world football.

 Club career

 Domžale

 Following his performances for Domžale's under-17 team, Topalović made his professional debut for the club in May 2022, aged 16 years and two months.
 In March 2023, he extended his contract with the club until 2026.
 On 28 April 2023, Topalović scored his first senior goal in a 1–1 league draw with Gorica.
 In the occasion, he became the youngest goalscorer of the season.

 During the 2023–24 season, Topalović established himself as a regular starter for Domžale, scoring two goals and four assists in 37 matches in all competitions.

 Inter Milan

 On 3 July 2024, Topalović was registered as a new player of Serie A side Inter Milan on the Lega Serie A's transfer portal; the deal was publicly announced on 8 July, as the player joined the Italian club on a permanent basis.
 The transfer allegedly commanded a fee in the region of €1–2 million.
 He was initially assigned to Inter's under-20 squad.
 On 23 May 2025, Topalović made his first team debut, coming on as an 80th-minute substitute in the last game of the Serie A season against Como.